 “Perhaps your parents’ Mongering tainted you.
 It says here you were an accessory in their first offense for conspiring to start unsanctioned, untaxed, and unsupervised community gardens on the rooftops.”
 The man’s jowls jiggled as he shook his head and muttered a tsk, tsk noise.

-“You know that Mongering — or anything related to buying and selling apart from the FedState’s benevolent care — is what caused the horrors of American arrogance and oppressiveness that left this world nearly dead from the greediness that is capitalism and the unchecked marketplace.”
+“You know that Mongering–or anything related to buying and selling apart from the FedState’s benevolent care–is what caused the horrors of American arrogance and oppression.”

 The FedState propaganda rolled off the judge’s tongue like a wannabe’s badge of honor.